Doctor of Philosophy (PhD)

 The maximum duration of the PhD course is 4 years full-time equivalent enrolment.
 Students have a target date for thesis submission of 3 years (36 months).

-The course incorporates an initial six-month 12 credit point coursework component.
+The course incorporates 12 credit points of coursework to be completed over the first year of candidature (full-time).
 This coursework element is designed to provide a practical, solid grounding for new students as to the requirements of completing a PhD and ensure that they have all the requisite skills to undertake the realisation of their research proposal.
-Students will take out a Graduate Certificate in Research Methods and Design (AQF Level 8 qualification) upon completion to a pass level of all coursework units in the 1st semester of the PhD.

 There are two entry pathways into the PhD – standard and accelerated entry.